IAEA Collection of Basic Principle Simulators for Education

 These desktop simulator codes provide insight and understanding of the designs as well as a clear understanding of the operational characteristics of the various reactor types.
 The simulators operate on personal computers and are provided for a broad audience of technical and non-technical personnel as an introductory educational tool.
 The preferred audience, however, are faculty members interested in developing nuclear engineering courses with the support of these very effective hands-on educational tools.
 The application of the simulator programs is limited to providing general response characteristics of selected types of power reactor systems and they are not intended to be used for plant-specific purposes such as design, safety evaluation, licensing or operator training.

 These simulators, including the associated documentation, are distributed at no cost to interested parties in IAEA Member States.
 Furthermore, the IAEA sponsors training courses and workshops on a regular basis, and would also be willing to support additional training events on this topic at the request of Member States.
 To request the simulators please fill out this simulator request form.
-The completed form should be sent to the competent official authority (Ministry of Foreign Affairs, National Atomic Energy Authority, or to the applicant's Member State Permanent Mission to the IAEA in Vienna, Austria) for transmission to Ms Marina Gam, the International Atomic Energy Agency, P.O.
+The completed form should be first sent to the competent official authority (Ministry of Foreign Affairs, National Atomic Energy Authority, or to the applicant's Member State Permanent Mission to the IAEA in Vienna, Austria) for their approval.
+The Permanent Mission will then forward the approved request to Ms Lincy Thevalakara, the International Atomic Energy Agency, P.O.
 Box 100, Vienna International Centre, A-1400 Vienna, Austria.

 Feedback on the use of these simulators would be appreciated and should be sent to Mr. Chad Painter

 Workshops on Basic Principle Simulator for Education